 - Using a scraper (affiliate link) or sharp knife, slice into 8 wedges.

 - Transfer onto lined baking sheet about an inch apart.
-Use scraper to lift them off.
+Use a scraper to lift them off.

 - Finish either by brushing the tops with cream mixed with orange juice concentrate, then sprinkling with sugar.
-Raw or course sugar is best.
+Raw or coarse sugar is best.

 - Or, you can make an orange glaze that can be spooned on top after the scones have slightly cooled.

 You may be wondering why I use frozen orange juice concentrate instead of regular orange juice?
 I keep a can of frozen orange juice in my freezer at all times.
-I find orange juice concentrate has exactly what the name states – concentrated orange flavor.
-What do I do with the orange I zested?
-I eat it and use the concentrated.
+I find orange juice concentrate is exactly what the name states – concentrated orange flavor.

 Fresh cranberries have an explosion of flavor and dried cranberries offer a chewy bite.

 Using a scraper makes it easier to manipulate and transfer the dough without using additional flour.
 If the dough is dry and crumbly, your scones will be too.
 If you find the dough too wet for you to handle, sprinkle a little flour on your counter.
 Use as little as possible.